 Additional Requirements for Chafee Grant, students must:

-- be making Financial Aid Satisfactory Academic Progress (SAP)
+- Must meet Satisfactory Academic Progress (SAP) standards

 California Student Aid Commission (CSAC) Selection Criteria and Priority Order